 - Use cost data for more informed, collaborative decision-making

-But estimators can’t just focus on numbers and process.
-Given the dynamics of recent times, they must become a student of world, look to the economy for cues, and have a finger on the pulse of what’s changing.
+But estimators can’t just focus on numbers and processes.
+Given the dynamics of recent times, they must become a student of the world, look to the economy for cues, and have a finger on the pulse of what’s changing.

 - Leverage advances in technology